Obsessive compulsive disorder - OCD treatment and therapy from NOCD

 How to get help for False Memory OCD

-False Memory OCD can be difficult to diagnose because it’s not what people traditionally associate with OCD.
-However, a mental health professional who specializes in OCD will be able to make an accurate diagnosis.
+False Memory OCD can be difficult to diagnose because it’s not what people traditionally associate with OCD—often, it’s not identified by mental health professionals.
+However, a therapist who truly specializes in OCD and has been trained to treat it with personalized ERP therapy—just like myself and my colleagues here at NOCD—will be able to make an accurate diagnosis and work with you to design a treatment plan specifically for your unique symptoms.

 NOCD Therapists specialize in treating False Memory OCD